Error mitigation in variational quantum eigensolvers using tailored probabilistic machine learning: Acknowledgements

 \section{Acknowledgements}

-We thank Gunnar Schmitz and Gabriel Kotliar for useful discussions.
-We gratefully acknowledge funding from VILLUM FONDEN through the Villum Experiment project 00028019 and the Centre of Excellence for Dirac Materials (Grant.
-No. 11744).
-We thank support from the Novo Nordisk Foundation through the Exploratory Interdisciplinary Synergy Programme project NNF19OC0057790.
-Part of the quantum computing method development and implementation by Y. Yao, and part of the calculations and analyses by Y. Yao and T. Jiang are supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+We thank Gunnar Schmitz for useful discussions.
+This work was supported by a grant from the Simons Foundation (1030691, NL).
+NL and OC gratefully acknowledge funding from the Novo Nordisk Foundation through the Exploratory Interdisciplinary Synergy Programme project NNF19OC0057790.
+OC acknowledges support from NNF20OC0065479.
+Part of the quantum computing method development, implementation, calculations and analyses by YY and TJ were supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+The research of YY and TJ was performed at the Ames National Laboratory, which is operated for the U.S. Department of Energy by Iowa State University under Contract No.~DE-AC02-07CH11358.
 We acknowledge use of the IBM Quantum Experience, through the IBM Quantum Researchers Program.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.